Cam Ward (ice hockey): Major junior career

 Heading into the 2002 NHL entry draft, Ward was ranked second among all draft-eligible WHL goaltenders and fourth among all North American draft-eligible goaltenders by the NHL Central Scouting Bureau.
 In spite of this, he was drafted ahead of three other goaltenders ranked ahead of him.
 Ward was selected in the first round, 25th overall, by the Carolina Hurricanes in the entry draft.
 One of the reason for his higher-than-expected draft selection was because the father of a Hurricanes scout lived in Red Deer and closely followed Ward's season.
 Following the draft, Ward attended the Hurricanes rookie camp and main camp before being returned to the Rebels.
 He later credited his extra time spent with Archie Irbe at the Hurricanes main camp as the reason for his strong start to the 2002–03 season.

 In his second season with the Rebels, Ward improved upon his rookie season statistics and helped the Rebels return to the WHL playoffs.
 By the start of November, Ward led the league in wins, goals against, and save percentage and was named to the WHL Eastern Conference All-Star team to compete in the Hershey Cup CHL All-Star Series.
 Later that month, he was recognized as the WHL's Player of the Week after winning three consecutive games and maintaining a league-best .928 SV%.
 As Ward's backup goaltender struggled in his reliever role, the Rebels signed free agent goaltender Ben McMullin to replace him in January.
 Although Ward still played the majority of games, both goaltenders set personal bests and helped the Rebels set a new Canadian Hockey League record for fewest goals against in a season.
 After concluding the regular season with a league-leading 40 wins, Ward was named the inaugural winner of the Western Major Junior Hockey Writers Association's Goaltender of the Year award.
 Ward started the 2003 Eastern Conference semifinals against the Medicine Hat Tigers with two wins, a 1.00 goals-against average, and a .959 SV%.
 He was subsequently recognized as the WHL's Player of the Week.
-Despite being pushed to the brink of elimination, Ward stopped 25 shots in Game 7 to help the Rebels advance to the Eastern Conference Finals.
-After winning Game 1 and tying a WHL record with his third career postseason shutout in Game 2, Ward was honoured as the WHL's Player of the Week on April 21.
+Despite being pushed to the brink of elimination, Ward stopped 25 shots in game seven to help the Rebels advance to the Eastern Conference final.
+After winning game one and tying a WHL record with his third career postseason shutout in game two, Ward was honoured as the WHL's Player of the Week on April 21.
 The Rebels eliminated the Wheat Kings in five games and advanced to the 2003 WHL Championship.
 However, they lost to the Kelowna Rockets in six games.